-Self-grooming for cats happens all day every day for cats.
-A cat’s tongue is specially adapted to maintain proper hygiene by removing all the dirt that accumulates throughout the day.
+Cats groom themselves all day long.
+A cat’s tongue is specially adapted to maintain proper hygiene.
+The tongue removes all the dirt that accumulates throughout the day.

-But any pet parent with multiple kitties at home will also occasionally notice their cats licking and grooming each other.
-It sounds simple enough, right?
+But any pet parent with multiple cats will also occasionally notice their cats licking and grooming each other.
+It sounds simple enough.

 Cats can’t clean every area of their bodies.
-Most social grooming between cats occurs in the head-neck area, where it’s considerably harder for the cat to reach.
-Hygiene does play a role in why cats groom each other however there are additional reasons why kitties engage in social grooming.
+Most social grooming between cats occurs in the head-neck area.
+This is because it’s considerably harder for the cat to reach.
+Hygiene does play a role in why cats groom each other, but there are additional reasons why kitties engage in social grooming.

 So, why do cats lick each other?
-Let’s take a closer look at this phenomenon and explore some of its main causes.
+Let’s take a closer look at this and explore some of its main causes.

 Cats aren’t the only species that partake in allogrooming.
 It can also be found in other felines, mammals, and a host of other species.
-But what exactly is allogrooming?
+But what does the word “allogrooming” mean?

-Allogrooming, also known as social grooming, refers to the phenomena when one animal uses its mouth, hands, or another part of its body to touch another animal either for hygiene or social purposes.
+Allogrooming, also known as social grooming, refers to the phenomenon when one animal uses its mouth, hands, or another part of its body to touch another animal either for hygiene or social purposes.

 A 2016 study published in the Journal of Veterinary Behavior found that cats in free-roaming cat colonies express their cohesion in colonies using three main methods: allogrooming, allorubbing, and transmitting scent signals.

-Domestic cats also frequently engage in allogrooming with other cats or even dogs and humans in the household.
+Domestic cats frequently engage in allogrooming with other cats and even dogs and humans in the household.
 Some cats groom their owners.
 This is generally explained as a display of affection.
 Does your cat lick your hair?
-A possible reason is because your hair is the closest thing to fur on your body.
+A possible reason is that your hair is the closest thing to fur on your body.